gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The `pluginManagement` block supersedes the existing `pluginRepositories` block.
 Moreover, you now have full access to the `Settings` DSL inside that block, so you can make decisions e.g. based on start parameters.
 You can also configure plugin management from an init script by using the `settingsEvaluated {}` hook.

+### Use Java home to choose toolchain for cross compilation

+Instead of setting a `javac` executable on `ForkOptions` it is now possible to use a Java home instead.
+Gradle will detect the version of the Java installation and use the right compiler from the installation.
+Moreover, for up-to-date checks we track the version of Java installed instead of the path to the executable.

+For more information how to use this feature see the [documentation for cross-compilation](userguide/java_plugin.html#sec:java_cross_compilation).

 <!--
 ### Example new and noteworthy
 -->